ICSpark/projects/Photo-Gallery/README.md

 3. Then create a short description of your gallery by using `h2`tag.
 4. Now, you can create one `div`tag.
 5. Inside this `div`, you can add your photos by creating `img src=""`tag.
 Then make sure you use the correct `src` link to the image.
 6. After you added the photos/pictures, you can add some descriptions to your photos so people understand it better.
-Create this using `div id=` tag.
+Create this using `div id=""` tag.
 You can name the id description or something else.
 7. If the images are too big, you can also size it by add attribute after the link to image.
 So you will create `style=""`.
 You can size the width and height.